Skip to content

 • Karen Gross of The Paddock in Mullumbimby: Karen uses syntropic farming, has market gardens, and offers NDIS programs on her inclusive farm.

-• John Quayle of Mariefields Organic Farmstay: John has mango and pomegranate plantations, as well as Manuka honey.
+• John Quayle of Mariefields Organic Farmstay in Pumpenbil: John has mango and pomegranate plantations, as well as Manuka honey.

 • Simon Schaffer of Macaco Agroforestry in Wollongbar: Simon uses successional agroforestry to grow taro, cassava, bananas and pumpkin.

-• Margi Carter in Mullumbimby: Margi has a fantastic range of fruit trees in her large orchard.
+• Margi Carter of Margi's Fruit in Mullumbimby: Margi has a fantastic range of fruit trees in her large orchard.

 In our effort to maximise supply from Northern Rivers farmers and to increase food security in our region, we will continue to work with farmers and key stakeholders to find the best solutions to increase our supply of local produce grown using certified organic practices that will become sustainable not only for Santos Organics, but for the whole community!
 See an overview of the project in this Echo article.

 Our Grow the Growers is now receiving tax deductible donations!
-Your support will grow sustainable farming and food security in the Northern Rivers.
+Your support will grow regenerative farming and food security in the Northern Rivers.